Grass

 By grass-grazing we take an awful lot of that carbon dioxide out of the air and put it back in the ground as organic matter, where it will make the soil richer and more productive.
 Cows do burp methane, but when they eat grass, they burp less.

 Grass has a lot good things going for it: feed cows on grass, and their milk contains more conjugated linoleic acid, CLA, (good for everything) and the beneficial ratio of Omega 3 oils and Omega 6.
 That rich yellow colour in the milk comes from carotene (vitamin A) in grazed grass, too.
-We know our milk is a true expression of our terrior, making it the most incredible ingredient for our clothbound cheddar.
+We know our milk is a true expression of our terroir, making it the most incredible ingredient for our clothbound cheddar.

 Close (esc)